bencarpena/pythongraph/README.md

 Consuming APIs with Python is relatively easy and if you couple that with numpy and pandas, we can further do data-driven workflows right off-the-bat!

 # Here it is
-https://github.com/bencarpena/pythongraph/blob/main/get_graphusers_amplify.py
+>Keep an eye out for an Easter egg :) https://github.com/bencarpena/pythongraph/blob/main/get_graphusers_amplify.py